 For me, the greatest reward tutoring can offer is watching a student grow in knowledge but also self-confidence.
 I believe effective tutoring is about delivering complex concepts in simple terms with patience, enthusiasm and encouragement.
 Developing strong relationships with students means that parallels can be drawn between what is being studied, and the students' own life experiences, which makes for a deeper level of understanding and, ultimately, better learning.
 Surely, teaching skills and initiatives that students can then forever more rely upon, such as word association and memorisation through recalling related experiences, is the best legacy any tutor can have.

 What I do when I am not tutoring

-Over the next few years, I hope to develop a portfolio of teaching subjects and clients, both in person and online, and hope to experience some of Keystone's international tutoring opportunities.
+Over the next few years, I hope to continue to develop a portfolio of teaching subjects and clients, both in person and online, in London and abroad in Singapore & Hong Kong.
+I also hope to experience further residential tutoring opportunities.

 "She loved your online lesson very much.
 She really appreciated your great teaching and she clearly learnt some great new writing techniques."
 (Mother of 11+ Student)

 'Thank you so much for everything you’ve done to help me this year.
 I couldn’t have got an A* in Tudor Foreign Policy without you!'
 (A Level Tudor History student - secured place at Durham University)